equinor/xun/README.md

         fixed_values = [fix(v) for v in some_values]
 ```

-In the above example a job takes in some iterable, `some_values` as argument, polished the values in it and calls another context function that it depends on.
+In the above example, a job takes in some iterable `some_values` as argument, polishes the values in it and calls another context function that it depends on.
 Note that the order of the statements inside the with constants statements does not matter.
 The syntax of with constants statements is similar to where clauses in Haskell and has rules that differ from standard python.
 In general, for with constants statements the following apply:

 * Order of statements is arbitrary
 * Calling context functions is only allowed within with constants statements